BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Experimental detail and additional results

-We executed batched BO simulations with a batch size of $B=4$ for all the experiments.
+We executed batched BO simulations with sequential greedy optimization and varying batch sizes $q \in \{1, 2, 4\}$.
 The number of iterations $T$ varied across the experiments.

+{\paragraph{Sequential greedy optimization} In batch BO, we seek joint optimization over the $q$ design points, so the decision variable is effectively $q{\rm \times}d$-dimensional.
+When $q$ is large, we may employ a sequential greedy scheme, where the $q$ designs are selected in series by fantasizing observations at the predictive mean of already-selected designs and conditioning on them to select the next design \citep{wilson2018maximizing}.
+For the baseline acquisition functions supported in the {BoTorch}, we use the \texttt{optimize\_acqf} function with \texttt{sequential=True}.

 Other parameters include: the initial data size $N_0$, the size of the pool $N$, and the number of predictive posterior samples $L$.
 We fixed the size of the pool relative to the selected batch, at $N/B=100$.
-We also fixed $L=20$, which was found to yield good sample coverage and a stable \textsc{BOtied} acquisition value.
+We also fixed $L=20$, which was found to yield good sample coverage and a stable {BOtied} acquisition value.

 Unless otherwise stated, the surrogate model was a multi-task Gaussian process (MTGP) with a Matern kernel implemented in \verb|BoTorch| \citep{balandat2020botorch} and \verb|GPyTorch| \citep{gardner2014bayesian}.
 The inputs and outputs were both scaled to the unit cube for fitting the MTGP, but the outputs were scaled back to their natural units for evaluating the respective acquisition functions.